Small group tours are a popular and intimate way to explore various destinations around the…

 One of the crucial things to cover is transport for an emergency evacuation.
 This might be an ambulance or helicopter.
 If you need urgent medical help when you are far from a city or town, sometimes the only option is to have you evacuated by air.

 HEALTH WARNINGS FOR UGANDA

-Uganda is a very poor country but remarkably it has one of the best organised health care systems in Africa.
-There is an organised network of health care providers including district and referral hospitals as well as local health clinics.
+Uganda is a very poor country but remarkably it has one of the best organized health care systems in Africa.
+There is an organized network of health care providers including district and referral hospitals as well as local health clinics.

 There are 3 main hospitals locate in the capital city of Kigali; King Faisal Hospital is the one most foreign tourists will go to as it provides health care to private patients with private insurance cover.